 Beyond The Obvious: My Journey With Castor Oil In Ayurveda

-by Heather Baines | Aug 2, 2023 | Healthy Living, Herbs & Remedies | Reviewed by Dr. Deepak Bhanot
+by | Aug 2, 2023 | Healthy Living, Herbs & Remedies

 I always joke with my clients that my first introduction to castor oil was when my grandmother would threaten me with a teaspoon of it or of cod liver oil when I was a sassy child.
 I knew it to be a laxative, but until I formally studied Ayurveda, I didn’t know of its multitude of health and beauty benefits.
 Castor oil (ricinus communis), also known as eranda tailam in Sanskrit, can be used both internally and externally to address a wide variety of concerns.
 It’s a completely natural and affordable one-ingredient wonder, so I recommend it to clients whenever applicable.
-The castor plant is incredible because almost all of its parts, including its roots, leaves, seeds, and oil can be used for countless applications.
+The castor plant is incredible because almost all of its parts, including its roots, leaves, seeds, and oil, can be used for countless applications.

 Castor oil’s astounding benefits for eye wellness